Approximation theory for distant Bang calculus

 \subsubsection{\dbang{}: resources}

 \begin{definition}[Resource calculus \dbangres]~ \end{definition}

-Terms $[m_1,…,m_k]$ for $k\in\mathbb N$, called \emph{bags} denote finite multisets of resource terms, with $[~]$ the empty bag.
+\paragraph*{Notations (resource terms, multisets/bags, multilinear substitutions)} Terms $[m_1,\dots ,m_k]$ for $k\in\mathbb N$, called \emph{bags}, denote finite multisets of resource terms, with $[~]$ the empty bag.
+When necessary, we use a subscript as $[m]_k$ or $[m,\dots ,m]_k$ in order to make explicit the number of occurrences.

 Contexts are exactly as in \dbang{} (Definition~\ref{def:dbang-terms-and-ctxs}), with bags replacing exponentials.
-We write $P_k$ for the sets of permutations of the set $\{1,…,k\}$, and we denote as $d_x(m)$ the number of free occurrences of the variable $x$ in $m$.
-Resource substitution is (multi-)linear: when we write $m\{n_1/x_1,…,n_k/x_k\}$, it is always intended (in the resource setting) that $x_i$ represents the $i$-th free occurrence of $x$ in $m$.
+We write $P_k$ for the sets of permutations of the set $\{1,\dots ,k\}$, and we denote as $d_x(m)$ the number of free occurrences of the variable $x$ in $m$.
+Resource substitution is (multi-)linear, \fnl{and ordered}: when we write $m\{n_1/x_1,\dots ,n_k/x_k\}$, it is always intended (in the resource setting) that $x_i$ represents the $i$-th free occurrence of $x$ in $m$.
 In that way, each term $n_i$ is substituted exactly once in $m$.

-We are now ready to define the reduction relation. \begin{definition}~ The reduction relation $\Todbr\subseteq\dbangres\times\mathbb \wp(\dbangres)$ is then defined as follows: \begin{itemize} \item $l\<\lambda x m\>n \Todbr \{l\<m\es nx\>\}$ \item $m\es{l\<[n_1,…,n_k]\>}x \Todbr \left\{ \right.$ \item $\der{l\<[m_1,…,m_k]\>} \Todbr \{l\<m_1\>\}$ if $k=1$ and $\emptyset$ otherwise \end{itemize} \end{definition}
+We are now ready to define the reduction relation. \begin{definition}~ The reduction relation $\Todbr\subseteq\dbangres\times\mathbb \wp(\dbangres)$ is then defined as follows: \begin{itemize} \item $l\<\lambda x m\>n \Todbr \{l\<m\es nx\>\}$ \item $m\es{l\<[n_1,\dots ,n_k]\>}x \Todbr \left\{ \right.$ \item $\der{l\<[m_1,\dots ,m_k]\>} \Todbr \{l\<m_1\>\}$ if $k=1$ and $\emptyset$ otherwise \end{itemize} \end{definition}

 We write $m\todbr n$ as soon as $m\Todbr X$ and $n\in X$ for some $n$ (if $m\Todbr \emptyset$, we also abusively write $m\todbr \emptyset$, and we add the following equation: if $f\<\emptyset\>=\emptyset$ for any full context $f$).
 We also define $\todbrs$ and $\todbrf$ the contextual closures of $\todbr$ under surface and full contexts, respectively.
 Notice that none of these reductions is deterministic.
 Both $\todbrs$ and $\todbrf$ are strongly normalizing, which is an immediate consequence of linearity: the size of bags of resource terms is decreasing.
 Confluence of $\todbrs$ and $\todbrf$ follows from standard resource-calculus arguments and from the proofs for $\todbs$ and $\todbf$.